css-materials/course-site/content/homework/webdata/index.md

 All homework assignments are evaluated using a rubric: see [here](/faq/homework-evaluations/) and [here](https://docs.google.com/spreadsheets/d/1h7_TmhUr5k7BGT3h-F4VJMUEEUtvvhqw/edit?usp=sharing&ouid=112534119211880791899&rtpof=true&sd=true) (this file is also accessible from the top of the "Lectures" page from our website).

-Further guidelines for this specific homework to help you assess your work before submitting it:
+Further guidelines for this specific homework to help you assessing your work before submitting it:
 In the past, "Excellent" or "Very good" work included submissions that completed all components of the assignment correctly and demonstrated an in-depth understanding of course materials on scraping, including data analysis and coding skills.
 The code was clear and refined, effectively retrieving data and producing graphs and tables.
-Code was functionalized when appropriate, and secure methods were implemented for storing authentication keys or passwords when using an API or API wrapper.
-Scraper goes beyond the basics and show student's ability to write their own code.
-Multiple commits were made with meaningful messages, showing a progression in the work and providing backup.
+Code was functionalized where appropriate, and secure methods were implemented for storing authentication keys or passwords when using an API and/or API wrapper.
+The scraper went beyond the basics and showcased the student's ability to write their own code.
+Multiple commits were made with meaningful messages, showing a progression in the work and providing a backup.